fastly/terraform-provider-fastly/docs/resources/service_compute.md

 - `content` (String) The contents of the Wasm deployment package as a base64 encoded string (e.g. could be provided using an input variable or via external data source output variable).
 Conflicts with `filename`.
 Exactly one of these two arguments must be specified
 - `filename` (String) The path to the Wasm deployment package within your local filesystem.
 Conflicts with `content`.
 Exactly one of these two arguments must be specified
 - `source_code_hash` (String) Used to trigger updates.
-Must be set to a SHA512 hash of the package file specified with the filename.
-The usual way to set this is filesha512("package.tar.gz") (Terraform 0.11.12 and later) or filesha512(file("package.tar.gz")) (Terraform 0.11.11 and earlier), where "package.tar.gz" is the local filename of the Wasm deployment package
+Must be set to a SHA512 hash of all files (in sorted order) within the package.
+The usual way to set this is using the fastly_package_hash data source.

 <a id="nestedblock--backend"></a>